lubarius13-dotcom/MISSING-ENERGY-CODES/README.md

 the thrust cuts and the lepton veto are applied.

 In the Results folder we find the B-data-reading.ipynb that contains the comparison between ALEPH data and the Pythia simulation regarding the weakly decaying B-meson energy distribution.
-This file cab be used with the ALEPH data found in B data.txt, that is cited in the report.
+This file can be used with the ALEPH data found in B data.txt, that is cited in the report.
 Regarding the main selection we find all the plots made in PLOTTING.ipynb.
 Finally, BSM mode.ipynb contains the BSM implementation and Branching ratio.ipynb the